- Home

 Classically Lake View is a series of chamber music concerts, under the Artistic Direction of Isabel Trautwein, violinist with The Cleveland Orchestra.
 Each performance brings together Orchestra musicians and exceptional young artists from our region and beyond for an inspiring evening of music in a truly memorable setting.

-Generously funded by the Paul M. Angell Family Foundation
+Generously funded by the Paul Angell Foundation

 Michael Ward is a classically trained tenor with a rich performance background.
 He has been a member of the Singers Club of Cleveland, the Cleveland Orchestra Chorus, the Cleveland Chamber Choir, and the COTS Chamber Choir.
 In addition to his musical endeavors, Michael works as a talent advisor in the healthcare technology industry and serves as the worship leader at First Baptist Church of Greater Cleveland.
 With a deep appreciation for both classical music and community involvement, Michael is thrilled to share his voice and passion with the audience.